senseledge/amazon_data_scraping/README.md

 inverted_index is the Spark RDD of the builded inverted index

 (In the 'screenshoots' directory there are short and long query test both for Pandas and Spark search engine)

+## COVID ML Usage
+* Download the train.csv into the covid_dataset directory
+* Run the Python module main_covid.py